 If TsAGI starts its tests late, almost certainly the first flight will be pushed back.
 Thinking the first flight would be coming late this year or early next year now may be unrealistic.
 Perhaps late spring or early summer seems more likely.

 But, even so, one might consider that UAC could still have the aircraft at Paris for the 2017 summer show.
 That would be playing the same card as Embraer did at Farnborough this year.
-It… Continue reading
+It is ambitious, but almost certainly there is… Continue reading